kishor-kashid/SpendSense/memory-bank/progress.md

 - Data is permanent (generated once, used throughout development)
 - Synthetic data excluded from version control (can be regenerated)
 - Test command: `npm test` (runs all unit tests)
+- All feature detectors working and tested (subscriptions, savings, credit, income)
+- Persona system working and tested
-- Subscription detector working and tested
+- Content catalogs working and tested (education items, partner offers)